 The Honors Program does not select students based solely on academic achievement, but also on academic approach.
 That is, the program will only include students who seem to take an active approach to learning, who seem willing to take ownership of personal education and make the most of their experience at LAU.
-Hence, the selection process will include an interview, and students will be notified of the final decision by the end of June 2019.
+Hence, the selection process will include an interview, and students will be notified of the final decision.

 To find out more about whether you qualify and what to do next, read below.

 - Honors courses, identified by the letter H next to their number, are offered each semester exclusively for Honors Program students.
 Honors sections will be limited (no more than 25 students per class) in order to enhance learning and maximize interaction among students and faculty.